 This PetSafe box takes all the hassle out of it – filled with reusable, liquid-absorbing anti-odour crystals, a motorised rake sweeps all the waste into a hidden compartment, ready to be lifted out without you needing to get your hands dirty.

-A pet cam with a chat and treat function
+3. Furbo: a dog camera with a chat and treat function

 Can’t bear to be away from your puppy?
 Does she get lonely when you’re in the office?
 There’s no need to be parted at any time thanks to the Furbo Dog Camera treat feeder.